mcer12/Temper-ESP8266/README.md

 - Plastic case ([download on thingiverse](https://www.thingiverse.com/thing:4126709))
 - Hot glue to fixate pcb in the enclosure
 - Patience
 - You can order it with most of the components pre-assembled from JLCPCB (you can find Pick&Place + BOM + Gerber in the above mentioned directory).
+Partially assambled pcbs will cost you little over $60 for 10pcs, see components information in "PCB and BOM" directory.

 ## Wiki
 - [Flashing](https://github.com/mcer12/Temper-ESP8266/wiki/Flashing)